 Language barrier in Laos

-Most Lao people speak a dialect of the Lao language, and many Lao understand some Southern Chinese (Zhuang) as well as Vietnamese and Thai, especially near the borders.
+Most Lao people speak a dialect of the Lao language, and many Lao understand some Vietnamese, Thai, or one of the many Southern Chinese dialects, especially in areas near the borders.
 If you already know one of these languages, it's fairly easy to learn Lao.
-Given the 60 years of French colonial rule, Laos has the second-largest French-speaking population in Southeast Asia, while English is most likely to be spoken in tourist areas.

 Religion in Laos

 Buddhist monks and nuns can be found throughout Laos and are treated with the highest respect and reverence.
-Almsgiving is a common practice, and spiritual leaders may be given preferential seating on transport or at a meal.
+Almsgiving is a common practice, and spiritual leaders may be given preferential seating on public transport or at a meal.

 Politics in Laos